Neillcllghn/Tablefor2/README.md

 ### Content:

-1. The format of the make a bookings page was inspired by an article written by John Abdsho Khosrowabadi - [Django Tutorial On How To Create A Booking System For A Health Clinic.](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)
+1. The format of the `Make a booking` page was inspired by an article written by John Abdsho Khosrowabadi - [Django Tutorial On How To Create A Booking System For A Health Clinic.](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)

 2. All other content for the site, such as menu, booking form and instructions etc. were written by myself.